fedekrum/Mini-Arcade/README.md

 ### c) Eject de SD and Boot your RPi with it.

-Probably you must do the following to connect on your Mac
+Probably you must do the following on your Mac to connect .

 ```
 cd